CSSUoB/TeX-Bot-Py-V2/TERMINOLOGY.md

 #### [Message Commands](https://discord.com/developers/docs/interactions/application-commands#message-commands)

-Message-context commands, are executed via right-clicking on a [Discord *Message*](https://discord.com/developers/docs/resources/message), clicking "Apps", then selecting the command from the menu.
+Message-context commands are executed via right-clicking on a [Discord *Message*](https://discord.com/developers/docs/resources/message), clicking "Apps", then selecting the command from the menu.
 The interaction callback method is provided information about which message was clicked, along with which user clicked it.

-The main difference between [Context Commands](#context-commands) and [Slash Commands](#slash-commands) is that [Context Commands](#context-commands) do not take user defined arguments and are limited to the [Message](https://discord.com/developers/docs/resources/message) that the command is issued on and the context which is passed along side it.
+The main difference between [Context Commands](#context-commands) and [Slash Commands](#slash-commands) is that [Context Commands](#context-commands) do not take user defined arguments and are limited to the [Message](https://discord.com/developers/docs/resources/message) that the command is issued on and the context which is passed alongside it.

 #### [User Commands](https://discord.com/developers/docs/interactions/application-commands#user-commands)